 Often people ask me why does their ticket for a DUI say “DUI-Liquor/Drugs/Vapors” when it was only alcohol related.
-The short answer is that what is written on ticket is just a short summary of the statute alleged to be violated.
-The violation and arrest could be for alcohol only but the statute itself is broader than that and includes drugs.
+The short answer is that what is written on the ticket or court document is just a short summary of the statute.
+There is not nearly enough room to print the whole statute in the small space.
+The violation and arrest could be for alcohol only but the statute itself is broader than that and includes drugs and vapors.
 Your case simply falls under the umbrella of the statute- A.R.S.
 28-1381A1 states:

 A. It is unlawful for a person to drive or be in actual physical control of a vehicle in this state under any of the following circumstances: